-A Solution Many Veterans Have Been Seeking
+Veterans ID Card – A Solution Many Veterans Have Been Seeking

-Currently, the military only issues ID cards for current servicemembers, retirees, and certain veterans with a 100% disability rating.
-The only option many veterans have to prove their service is a VA ID card used for health care (if eligible), or a state-issued drivers license with a Veterans Designation (but not all states currently offer this).
+There are, however, several ID card options veterans can use to prove their military service.
+These include a VA Health Identification Card used for health care (if eligible), or a state-issued driver’s license with a Veterans Designation (most, but not all states currently offer this).